elegant-php/doctrine/README.md

-# Doctrine
+# Elegant PHP objects doctrine

 PHP implementation of [Elegant Objects](https://www.amazon.com/dp/B09R21DKSC?binding=paperback).

 This is a theory.
 All code examples are abstract.

-## Object names
+## Class names

-Object and class names must be named by what they are, not what they do.
+Class names must be named by what them objects are, not what they do.
 Avoid postfix "-er".

 Bad: